 A global health crisis requiring effective treatments.

 COVID-19 is an acute respiratory disease borne from infection with SARS-CoV-2 coronavirus and rapidly qualified as a pandemic.
 While most patients are thought to have a favorable prognosis, certain patients may have worse outcomes with hyperinflammation in the lungs that may require mechanical ventilation.
 With viral mutations increasing uncertainty around coronavirus persistence and seasonality, there is an urgent need to develop efficacious COVID-19 treatments.

 LAU-7b: potential for dual antiviral and inflammation-controlling mechanism in COVID-19

 Membrane lipids play a central role in coronavirus infection, and are needed for virus fusion to the plasma membrane when they enter or are released from the cell.
 Viruses also attack the lipid synthesis (lipogenesis) and signal the host cells to produce lipids for their envelopes and also to hide from the immune system.

-LAU-7b is believed to work by decreasing cell membrane fluidity required for virus entry and release, as well as reducing de-novo ceramides synthesis required for pathogen proliferation.
-LAU-7b may also have inflammation-controlling properties by acting on DHA pro-resolving cascade and may also involve secondary pathways ERK1/2, NF-kB and cPLA2 all of which known to have a role in virus immune evasion.
+LAU-7b inflammation-controlling (pro-resolution) properties also involve secondary signaling pathways such as ERK1/2, NF-kB and cPLA2, all of which known to have a role in virus immune evasion.

 More details about the study can be found on www.clinicaltrials.gov (#NCT04417257).